yuvalmGS/gigaspaces-wiki-jekyll/sbp/global-id-generator.markdown

 {% tip %}
-You can [download|Global ID Generator^GlobalIDGenerator.zip] the custom Unique Global ID Generator source code used with this example.
+You can depanlinkdownloadtengahlink/attachment_files/sbp/GlobalIDGenerator.zipbelakanglink the custom Unique Global ID Generator source code used with this example.
 {% endtip %}